Nowra Bridge project - Princes Highway upgrade

 Water quality has been assessed for the Nowra Bridge project and water quality controls have been outlined for the construction and operation of the project.

-A Soil and Water Management Plan has been be prepared and included in the project’s Environmental Management Plan addressing construction risks such as soil erosion and resulting sedimentation of the Shoalhaven River and Bomaderry Creek, as well as fuel and other chemical leaks from plant and equipment.
+A Soil and Water Management Plan has been prepared and included in the project’s Environmental Management Plan addressing construction risks such as soil erosion and resulting sedimentation of the Shoalhaven River and Bomaderry Creek, as well as fuel and other chemical leaks from plant and equipment.

 The design includes water quality basins to treat stormwater runoff from the new northbound bridge.